orey/papers/docs/articles/conf-mgt.md

 * The Change 1 is creating the design solution Brakes V1.
 * The Change 2 does a modification to the Brakes V1.
-    * In our example, we think about a "retrofit".
+    * In our example, this situation is often called a "retrofit".
 The design solution "Modification to brakes V1" must be envisaged as being applicable on top of Brakes V1.
 This situation occurs when, for instance, a part was forgotten in the original Brakes V1 design solution.
-    * To apply this retrofit, both Change 1 and Change 2 will be applicable.
+    * To apply this retrofit, both Change 1 and Change 2 will be applicable, but maybe some products were manufactured with only the Change 1 and so may have defects.
-    *  For sure, the manufacturing and the support will have to be aware that "Modification to brakes V1" is not a full design solution but some kind of "delta".
+    * For sure, the manufacturing and the support will have to be aware that "Modification to brakes V1" is not a full design solution but some kind of "delta" to be applied to the previous version of the component (here Brakes V1).
 * The Change 3 replaces the previous one with a full new design solution that is only pointing to Brakes V2.

-It is interesting to note that, in this model, we know if a design solution is applicable or not to a product serial number *if the change is applicable to the product serial number* !
-The product is no more a set of components: It became a stack of changes!
+It is interesting to note that, in this model, we know if a design solution is applicable or not to a product serial number *if the change is applicable to the product serial number*.
+The product is no more a set of components: It is a "set of changes".

-We will call this way of proceeding an "administrative configuration management method", administrative because the product is *hidden behind the iterative process that lead to define it*.
+We will call this way of proceeding an "administrative configuration management method", administrative because the product is *hidden behind the administrative iterative process that leads to define it and to ensure its certification*.

+Finding the product as a set of components is a dynamic complex filtering process which embeds business rules:

+* Business rules

-Finding it again is a dynamic complex filtering process which business rules depend on what we interpret as being an "applicable change".
+ depend on what we interpret as being an "applicable change".
 If it seems obvious for Change 1 and Change 3, it is less obvious for Change 2.

 Generally, this process is called "configuration calculation".